 The Education Tripos equips students to enter a wide range of careers relating to education, including policy making; arts and museum education; journalism; educational activities within the community.
 The emphasis on understanding contemporary issues in society means that the degree can also lead to careers in a range of other areas such as international organisations, charities and the media.

 The undergraduate course provides an excellent opportunity for the study of important issues for those intending to teach.
-To build on this the Faculty offers a 'plus 1 year' route to Qualified Teacher Status for primary or secondary teaching.
 On successful completion of the degree course students who wish to teach will normally proceed to the Faculty's outstanding PGCE courses.